mdeous/fatbotslim/README.md

 ## Features

+- asynchronous
 - multi-server
-- supports per-server configuration, allowing to run many "unique" bots from a single instance
-- provides an easy to use plugin system
+- easy to use plugin system
+- colored logging
+- command line parser to set your custom bot settings from the console

 ## Dependencies